smlurie/smlurie.github.io/_pages/about.md

 ---
 permalink: /
-title: "About"
+title: "About me"
-excerpt: "About"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm a neuroscience PhD student at Northwestern.
+Hey there!

-My thesis research involves zapping brains from both inside and outside the head to figure out how people form episodic memories.
+I'm a neuroscience PhD student at Northwestern University.
+My current projects involve zapping brains from inside and outside the head to figure out how people form episodic memories.
 I use intracranial recordings (sEEG/ECoG), direct electrical stimulation, and transcranial magnetic stimulation in conjunction with memory tests to see how ensemble activity rapidly primes the brain to encode or retrieve information.